Accessing support from NHS Herefordshire and Worcestershire Talking Therapies

 What happens after I am referred?

-Once you have referred yourself then you will be contacted on the telephone number on the referral form by one of our Healthy Minds administrators who will book you into a screening slot with one of our practitioners at a time and date convenient to you.
-Screening appointments are available within 2-3 weeks of us receiving your referral.
+Once you have referred yourself then you will be contacted on the telephone number on the referral form by one of our administrators who will book you into a screening slot with one of our practitioners, at a time and date convenient to you.
+If you have been referred by another health professional then this referral is reviewed by one of our duty workers before we contact you to make sure we are the right service for your needs.

 What happens during the screening appointment?

-The screening appointment will occur over the telephone and last approximately 45mins.
+The screening appointment will occur over the telephone and last approximately 45 mins.
 During this time the practitioner will discuss with you your current difficulties, make sure that we are the right service for you, and if so, talk about the treatment approaches that best suit your needs.
 It helps if you come prepared for your screening appointment by thinking beforehand the main difficulties that you need support with, and your goals for treatment.

 What support can the service offer?